 Teaching and learning methods

 Teaching will comprise a number of different methods including lectures, seminars, workshops, problem-based learning, e-learning, directed reading, and independent study.
-Skills-based competencies will be taught through demonstrations, simulated role plays, and using multi-media resources.
+Skills-based competencies will be taught through demonstrations, simulated role plays and/or real-plays, experiential exercises, and using multi-media resources.

 |Total study time||150|